jomorlier/ScientificComputing/SystemIdentification/Course2.md

-# Course 2, " System Identification by J. Morlier
+# Course 2, System Identification

-Play with the 3 notebooks or just have a look to the solutions
+Play with the 3 notebooks in autonomy or just have a look to the solutions

+Can email me for any problem

 11 Excellent Questions (and Answers) on system identification